sevaa/dwex/README.md

 Note that regular Windows executables (EXE/DLL files) are PE files but don't, as a rule, contain DWARF information.
 The Microsoft toolchains (Visual Studio and the like) produce debugging information in Microsoft's own format, Program Database (PDB).
 There are, though, a couple of toolchains that produce PE files with DWARF debug info in them - notably GCC under Cygwin.
 DWARF Explorer is compatible with those.

-The pyelftools library that dwex is based on supports DWARF versions 2-4, and so does dwex.
-DWARF v5 exists, and will be eventually supported; feel free to upvote [the request for it](https://github.com/eliben/pyelftools/issues/325).
+The pyelftools library that dwex is based on supports DWARF versions 2-5, and so does dwex.
+DWARFv5 support might be unstable.
 DWARF v1 is supported experimentally, in ELF files only.

 Requirements and Dependencies
 ------------
  - Python 3.6.1+
  - PyQt6
  - filebytes 0.10.1+
- - pyelftools 0.27+
+ - pyelftools 0.28+

 Installation
 -------------